port19x/port19.xyz/content/lifestyle/track-everything.md

 Take some nutrition fun facts I learned from tracking with cronometer:
 - 1 Liter of orange juice has 3x the RDA of Vitamin C
 - 20g of 85% Dark Chocolate has 35% the RDA of Iron and 10% the RDA of Magnesium
-- 300g Steamed Brocoli twice a week will top off your Vitamin K
+- 300g Steamed Broccoli twice a week will top off your Vitamin K
 - Potatoes are by far the easiest way to get loads of Vitamin E
 - Pasta with Tomato Sauce is jarringly nutritious
 - 1 Banana has 25% of your Potassium RDA